ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 {: #prereqs}

 Check for user permissions.
-Be sure that your user has sufficient permissions to create and manage resources in your VPC.
+Be sure that your user account has sufficient permissions to create and manage VPC resources.
 For a list of required permissions, see [Granting permissions needed for VPC users](https://{DomainName}/docs/infrastructure/vpc/vpc-user-permissions.html).

 ## Create SSH key
 {: #create-ssh-key}